-The Informed Dining in Health Care program requires food service establishments* located in health care facilities to provide customers with helpful nutrition information with a focus on calories and sodium.
-The nutrition information will be available at or before the point of ordering and will also provide daily calorie and sodium requirements.
+The Informed Dining in Health Care program requires retail food service establishments* located in health care facilities to provide customers nutrition information with a focus on calories and sodium.
+The program was developed in consultation with BC's health authorities.

 Why is the program being implemented in Health Care facilities?

 Retail food service establishments in health care facilities serve patients, staff, families and friends, many of whom live with chronic diseases.
 It is important that nutrition information is available to help these customers make informed choices.

 The Province of British Columbia wants to model best practices for health in provincially funded facilities.
 By setting an example, we hope to motivate other restaurants in the private sector to provide nutrition information to support customers in making healthier choices.